-decision for, secretly, some time in January 1532 he had married Anne; so, a new judgment pronounced the Boleyn marriage valid.
 The King, acting throughout with the support of Parliament, placed the stamp of legality on all the different acts which confirmed the full severance of the nation from Rome and hailed him, without any qualification whatsoever, the 'only Supreme Head in earth of the Church of England, called the anglicana ecclesia.'

-The Parliament whose decisions did so much to shape the modern history of England sat for the unprecedented length of seven years, and during the eight sessions held accomplished an enormous amount of legislative work comprising the discussion and acceptance of one hundred and thirty statutes, of which a fourth were concerned with the burning issue between Church and State.
-This Reformation Parliament has been dubbed by historians service, pliant in the extreme, undonditionally submissive, of slavish disposition even...
-The Upper House, it is true, reluctant to accept any changes, was brought round by a novel device: those members favouring the King's measures were asked to range themselves on one side of the House, those in Later the Archbishop was to revise his own sentence in favour of the Boleyn marriage - on the 23rd of May 1536; so then both of the King's daughters, Mary as well as Elizabeth were branded illegitimate. opposition, on the other.
+The Parliament whose decisions did so much to shape the modern history of England sat for the unprecedented length of seven years, and during the eight sessions held accomplished an enormous amount of legislative work comprising the discussion and acceptance of one hundred and thirty statutes, of which a fourth were concerned with the burning issue between Ghurch and State.
+This Reformation Parliament has been dubbed by historians servile, pliant in the extreme, undonditionally submissive, of slavish disposition even...

+The Upper House, it is true, reluctant to accept any changes, was brought round by a novel device: those members favouring the King's measures were asked to range themselves on one side of the House, those in opposition, on the other.
 Not daring to flaunt themselves enemies to the reforms and incur royal displeasure, some of the disaffected ones moved to the approving side and the necessary bills were passed.
 Thus were the Lords bent to the King's will, and the first public division of the House staged.

+^{} Later the Archbishop was to revise his own sentence in favour of the Boleyn marriage - on the 23rd of May 1536; so then both of the King's daughters, Mary as well as Elizabeth were branded illegitimate.

-Largely composed of men of the gentry and of the squire-archy, to further the King's aims did not go against the grain of the Lower House which harboured conspicuous anti-clerical elements.
+But the Commons needed little coercion or none.
+Largely composed of men of the gentry and of the squirearchy, to further the King's aims did not go against the grain of the Lower House which harboured conspicuous anti-clerical elements.
 Two years before Luther's protest was heard at Wittenberg, bills against the abuses of the clergy had been proposed in Parliament.
 Then, too, some members must have been imbued with the spirit of nationalism now sweeping as a tidal wave the entire country.

 However, patriotism at this historical moment has been defined as a feeling of loyalty to a Prince as much as to a nation.
 (65) In Europe national states were in the process of creation in Spain or Portugal or France... and power was becoming concentrated more and more in the hands of Kings.
-England, earlier than any other transalpine country had achieved a truly national existence by the successful adaptation of the ^{65.} Belloc, op. cit. p.
+England, earlier than any other transalpine country had achieved a truly national existence by the successful adaptation of the

+65. Belloc, op. cit. p.
 92.